 The District Nurse and School Health Coordinators work closely with families, students, teachers, and administrators to ensure quality, individualized, and responsive health services are provided to students.

 Multi-tiered System of Support (MTSS)

-Section 504 of the Rehabilitation Act of 1973 is a federal civil rights law that prohibits discrimination on the basis of disability in programs and activities that receive Federal financial assistance from the U.S. Department of Education.
-Section 504 establishes a student’s right to full access and participation to education and all school-related activities and require schools provide appropriate services to meet the individual needs of qualified students.
+Section 504 of the Rehabilitation Act of 1973 is a federal civil rights law that prohibits discrimination based on disability in programs and activities that receive Federal financial assistance from the U.S. Department of Education.
+Section 504 establishes a student's right to full access and participation in education and all school-related activities.
+It requires schools to provide appropriate services to meet the individual needs of qualified students.

-A student is considered “qualified” under Section 504 if the student is between the ages of 3 and 22 years of age and has a disability, which is defined as a physical or mental impairment that substantially limits one or more major life activities.
-Major life activities include caring for one’s self, walking, seeing, hearing, speaking, breathing, working, performing manual tasks, and learning.
-Some examples of impairments that may substantially limit major life activities, even with the help of medication, aids or devices are: attention deficit hyperactivity disorder (ADHD), asthma, allergies, blindness or visual impairment, deafness or hearing impairment, diabetes, epilepsy, heart disease, and mental illness.
+A student is considered "qualified" under Section 504 if the student is between the ages of 3 and 22 and has a disability, defined as a physical or mental impairment that substantially limits one or more major life activities.
+Major life activities include caring for oneself, walking, seeing, hearing, speaking, breathing, working, performing manual tasks, and learning.
+Some examples of impairments that may substantially limit major life activities, even with the help of medication, aids, or devices, are attention deficit hyperactivity disorder (ADHD), asthma, allergies, blindness or a visual impairment, deafness or hearing impairment, diabetes, epilepsy, heart disease, and mental illness.

 Please contact Jackie Janicke, Director of Special Education, at email@example.com or 708-647-7028 if you have any questions or concerns.